Campervan Battery & FF Heater Guide in Japan | Roam and Roll Renter Tips

 1) Will I run out of battery if I camp without driving?

-4) Do I need an RV park power hookup?
+2) Do I need an RV park power hookup?

 Not necessarily.
 For most trips, driving regularly is enough.
 Hookups are a bonus when available.

+Planning a campervan trip in Japan and want to feel 100% confident with the batteries and FF heater?
 Message Roam and Roll Campervan Japan with your travel dates and destination area, and we’ll recommend the best usage tips for your route and season.

 Comments